Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Introduction

+gives a null wave front having cuspidal edges and four swallowtails whenever $0<a<1$ (the definitions of cuspidal edges and swallowtails are given in \cite{KRSUY}).
+Each slice of the image of $F_a$ by the horizontal plane $t=t_0$ corresponds to the parallel curve of the ellipse $\gamma$ of equi-distance $t_0$.
+When $a=1$, the image of $F_1$ just coincides with the light-cone $\Lambda^2$ of $\R^3_1$.

+In Section~2, we prove the converse assertion (cf. Theorem~\ref{thm:D}) as a fundamental theorem of null wave fronts, which states that any $L$-complete null wave fronts in $\R^{n+1}_1$ are induced from wave fronts in $\R^n_0$.
+As a consequence, we can say that an $L$-complete null wave front is associated with the parallel family of a wave front in $\R^n_0$.

 We give two applications of this fundamental theorem.
-In Section 3, we show a ``structure theorem of null hypersurfaces'' (cf. Theorem \ref{thm:II}) which asserts that most of null wave fronts (e.g. real analytic null wave fronts and $C^\infty$ null wave fronts with a certain genericity) can be obtained as restrictions of L-complete null wave fronts.
+In Section 3, we show a \lq\lq structure theorem of null hypersurfaces'' (cf. Theorem~\ref{thm:II}) which asserts that most of null wave fronts (for example, real analytic null wave fronts and $C^\infty$ null wave fronts with a certain genericity) can be obtained as restrictions of $L$-complete null wave fronts.
 There are several interesting geometric structures on null hypersurfaces in $\R^{n+1}_1$ without assuming $L$-completeness (cf. \cite{DG, K}).
-The authors hope that this theorem might play an important role for further study of differential geometry of null hypersurfaces.
+The authors hope that this theorem might play an important role in the further study of null hypersurfaces.

-On the other hand, an L-complete null wave front in $\R^{n+1}_1$ is called {\it complete} if its singular set is a non-empty compact subset in the domain of definition.
-In Section 4, as the most important application of the fundamental theorem, we show that each complete null wave front corresponds to a parallel family of a convex hypersurface in $\R^n_0$ if $n\ge 3$ (cf. Theorem \ref{ThmE}).
+On the other hand, an $L$-complete null wave front in $\R^{n+1}_1$ is called {\it complete} if its singular set is a non-empty compact subset in the domain of definition.
+For example, the light-cone $\Lambda^n$ in $\R^{n+1}_1$ and the null wave front $F_a$ in $\R^3_1$ given in \eqref{eq:Fa} are complete.
+In Section 4, as the deepest application of the fundamental theorem, we show that each of complete null wave fronts corresponds to a parallel family of a closed convex hypersurface in $\R^n_0$ if $n\ge 3$ (cf. Theorem~\ref{ThmE}).
 When $n=2$, we show that complete null wave fronts are induced by parallel families of locally convex closed regular curves in the Euclidean plane $\R^2_0$.
+If the curve is an ellipse, the null wave front corresponds to $F_a$ as above (see Figure \ref{fig:F0}).

-These classifications of complete null wave fronts for $n>2$ and for $n=2$ are deepest results of this paper.
-It should be remarked that the classical four vertex theorem for convex curves implies the existence of four non-cuspidal edge singular points on null wave fronts with embedded ends in $\R^{3}_1$ (cf. Corollary~\ref{cor:V}).
+It should be remarked that the classical four vertex theorem for closed convex curves implies the existence of four non-cuspidal edge singular points on complete null wave fronts with embedded ends in $\R^{3}_1$ (cf. Corollary~\ref{cor:V}).

+There is one point to note when reading this paper: Readers who are interested only in the fundamental theorem for $L$-complete null wave fronts or complete null wave fronts can skip Section 3.
+In fact, Section 4 is devoted to properties of complete null wave fronts and does not refer to Section 3.
+Appendix A of this paper is required for Section~2, but Appendix B is used for Section 3, so such readers also do not need to read Appendix B.